 Five days.
-Five long days was what it took for Church to repair that accursed wall.
-And even after all of those bone-breaking hours of work, it still looked like a drywall patch-up attempt rather than a professional repair.
-Church eyed the wall that had earned his eternal hatred.
+Five long days was what it took for Church to repair that accursed wall he had smashed upon arrival at the I.S.
+Academy.
+And even after all of those weary, tiresome hours of work, it still looked like an amateur's drywall patch-up attempt rather than a professional repair.
+Church eyed the gymnasium wall that had earned his eternal hatred.
 If he had his way, he would never lay eyes on it again.

-I think we have done a fine job, Operator-Church.
+I think we have done a fine job, Operator.

-I think that I don't care whether or not I did a fine job: Chifuyu will like it or I'll blast this place weeks ahead of schedule.
+I think that I don't care whether or not I did a fine job: if anyone has anything to say about it I'll blow this place to smithereens weeks ahead of schedule.
+Besides, what do you mean 'we?'
+I did literally everything.

-As if Church's dour thoughts had been overheard through some sort of telepathy, he was addressed from behind.
+As if Church's dour thoughts had been overheard through some sort of telepathy, he was addressed from behind the moment he finished his thought.
 "Oh, Church-Kun, the wall looks rather nice."

 Yamada made that trademark apologetic grin of hers, as well as a nervous laugh, and Church got the feeling that he was about to hear something he didn't want to hear.